BillHertzing/BlazorExamples/Demos/Demo08/ReadMe.md

 ## Server
 The static `IHostBuilder` method `CreateSpecificGenericHostBuilder()` adds AppConfiguration based on a chain of Configuration providers.
-The AppConfiguration includes a base appsettings file and environment-specific appsettings files.
+The AppConfiguration includes
+  1. CommandLine Arguments
+  1. Environment variables, filtered by a prefix
+  1. How to branch the flow of execution based on `Environment`, and how to name the settings files.
+  1. Settings file(s) in JSON format, Production, and additional settings based on Environment, for both the GenericHost and the WebHost
+  1. compiled-in defaults for the `Environment`

 Details in [Demo08 Server](Server/ReadMe.html)